Master of Science in Nursing

 - Nurse Practitioner Concentration: Adult Gerontological Option

-The Master of Science in Nursing program is accredited by the National League for Nursing Accrediting Commission (NLNAC).
+The Master of Science in Nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN).

-The address and contact information for the NLNAC is:
+The address and contact information for the ACEN is:

 3343 Peachtree Rd.
 N.E., Suite 850